 "The dual sovereignty doctrine provides that when a defendant in a single act violates the 'peace and dignity' of two sovereigns by breaking the laws of each, he has committed two distinct 'offenses' for double jeopardy purposes."

-Legal issues that cross borders can be very difficult to defend.
+Legal issues that cross state lines can be very difficult to defend.
 If you find yourself fighting a war on two fronts, it may be time to get some feedback from a legal professional.
-Get started today by having an experienced local attorney evaluate your legal issue at no charge to you.
+Get started today and contact an experienced and local criminal defense attorney who can review the facts and suggest the best strategies for your defense.